hx2A/py5website/reference/sketch_image.rst

 Description
 ===========

 The ``image()`` function draws an image to the display window.
 Images must be in the sketch's "data" directory to load correctly.
-Select "Add file..." from the "Sketch" menu to add the image to the data directory, or just drag the image file onto the sketch window.
-Processing currently works with GIF, JPEG, and PNG images.
+Py5 currently works with GIF, JPEG, and PNG images.

 The ``img`` parameter specifies the image to display and by default the ``a`` and ``b`` parameters define the location of its upper-left corner.
 The image is displayed at its original size unless the ``c`` and ``d`` parameters specify a different size.
 The ``image_mode()`` function can be used to change the way these parameters draw the image.